Russia won't act on dope claims before Beijing championship

 IMAGE TARNISHED

-Speaking to the Moskovsky Komsomolets daily on Monday, a former Russian anti-doping official said the publication was an attempt to tarnish Russia's "bright national image" ahead of the 2018 soccer championship.
+Speaking to the Moskovsky Komsomolets daily on Monday, a former Russian anti-doping official said the publication was an attempt to tarnish Russia's "bright national image" ahead of the 2018 football championship.

 "One thing is clear.
 The Germans have developed a new type of sport - hunting Russian sportsmen.
 A safari, the hell with them," Nikolay Durmanov, the former head of Russia's anti-doping committee, was quoted as saying.